FLoRA: An Advanced AI-Powered Engine to Facilitate Hybrid Human-AI Regulated Learning: Discussion

 \subsection{Limitations of the Study and Future Directions}

 While the results demonstrate \flora’s capacity to support hybrid Human-AI regulation and advance SRL-focused educational research, this study has certain limitations.
 First, the reliance on digital trace data restricts visibility into higher-order cognitive and emotional SRL processes such as self-motivation, frustration management, or contextual sense-making \citep{saint2020combining}.
 Incorporating multi-modal data sources, such as physiological signals or speech analysis, may enhance the comprehensiveness of SRL detection, especially motivational and affective aspects \citep{rakovic2024measuring}, in future development and research of \flora.
 Second, the experimental tasks varied significantly in domain and structure (e.g., reflective writing versus clinical reasoning), which may partially confound comparisons of scaffolding efficacy across contexts.
 Future studies could standardise task designs to isolate the effect of scaffolding interventions under more controlled conditions.
 Furthermore, longitudinal studies are needed to examine the lasting impact of hybrid Human-AI regulation on learners’ metacognitive engagement and SRL skill development over time.

-Finally, the ethical implications of embedding GenAI systems into personalised learning contexts remain under-explored.
+The ethical implications of embedding GenAI systems into personalised learning contexts remain under-explored.
 For example, anonymity, privacy concerns, and data use transparency should be more systematically addressed in both the research design and platform development stages to ensure compliance with ethical standards in diverse regions and populations.
+In addition, safeguards such as privacy-preserving data processing and informed consent mechanisms should be embedded into the platform design to ensure transparency and learner trust.
+Beyond ethics, the risk of learner over-reliance on AI support warrants attention: novice learners may risk becoming dependent on external scaffolds, while more advanced learners may benefit from complementary support~\citep{koedinger2007exploring,belland2017synthesizing}.
+Future research should therefore investigate how to calibrate scaffold intensity and adapt interventions to learner needs, balancing guidance with opportunities for autonomy and fostering long-term SRL skill development~\citep{molenaar2022concept}.